AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/preCourse/codingAndProgramming.md

 > Now we're going to turn those programming steps from the last section into JavaScript code so that a computer can complete the tasks we created for it.

 Below are the instructions we wrote out while learning to **program**, next to **code** that describes the action steps in JavaScript code.
-You'll see `//comments` in the code that describe to what's happening
+You'll see `//comments` in the code that describe what's happening

 But, **STOP**, create a new [Repl.it](https://repl.it) and follow along! ...SERIOUSLY!!